aiminsu/ClassificationMethods/README.md

-# ClassificationMethods
+# Machine Learning Basics
-Compare several commonly used classification methods, including Perceptron, AdaLine, Logistic Regression, SVM, etc.
+This project will focus on some machine learning basic problems, including classification, regression, clustering, etc. Some commonly used methods will be explained and implemented for study.

+---
-## Perceptron
+## Binary Classification